exactly-once/Home/content/posts/exactly-once-http.md

 ### Summary

 We have shown that [deduplication algorithms that have constant storage requirements are possible](https://exactly-once.github.io/posts/token-based-deduplication/).
 Later we have shown how these algorithms can be [generalized to include not only sending of outgoing messages but any time of side effects](https://exactly-once.github.io/posts/side-effects/), such as storing blobs.
 In this episode, we proposed an extension to the algorithm that allows integrating exactly-once messaging systems via HTTP.
 You probably know at what we are hinting at now.
 It is possible and, we believe, it is necessary, to start thinking about end-to-end exactly-once processing guarantees in distributed system design.
 Distributed transactions are probably not coming back any time soon, we need to get over it.
 We also need to acknowledge that *just make your business logic idempotent* is a terrible piece of advice.
-Keep calm and embrace exactly-once.

-### Workshops

-On May 12-13 we are running an online workshop on reliable message processing.
-The details on the workhop can be found [here](https://ndcworkshops.com/slot/reliable-event-driven-microservices).
-If you like what we publish here, we invite you to join us for the workshop.
-This time we decided to run it in the Americas time zone so both Europeans and Americans can attend.
+Keep calm, embrace exactly-once, and dont't forget about [the workshop](https://ndcworkshops.com/slot/reliable-event-driven-microservices).